PeteBleackley/PeteBleackley.github.io/how_many_components.md

     import numpy.linalg

     def reduce_data(X,metric=None):
-       """Reduces X to the number of dimensions that retains the maximum amount of infomation for the minimum number of components
+       """Reduces X to the number of dimensions that retains the maximum amount of information for the minimum number of components
        Parameters
        ----------
        X : numpy.ndarray